 As businesses begin to reopen and hopefully life gets back to normal, we have entered that cerebral zone where we absorb all the changes that have occurred along with their financial impact.
-This is the beginning of the financial healing process, the recovery.”
+This is the beginning of the financial healing process, the “recovery.”
 As we enter this chapter, we are focused on the refinements of the changes and how best to move forward.
 The speed of new programs has slowed as Congress debates the best path forward.
 We will take this time to regroup, focus on better understanding the changing landscape and develop strategies to move forward.
 Hopefully, the need for this weekly update will diminish in the coming weeks as we focus on recovery and reconstruction.
 We will continue to monitor important developments and communicate relevant information.

-Last week was the first step in the recovery process and here are the most important things you should know.
+st week was the first step in the recovery process and here are the most important things you should know.1.
+Is your PPP Loan Necessary to Support Current Operations?

-Most of last week was spent focusing on the vague language and continuing interest on the eligibility requirements of Paycheck Protection Program (PPP) loans.
+continuing interest on the eligibility requirements of Paycheck Protection Program (PPP) loans.
 The Treasury has expressed its intent to target all PPP loans in excess of $2 million as well as other loans it considers appropriate.
 Unfortunately, the rules are extremely vague and do not provide a clear answer to the eligibility of operating businesses.
+We have published a detailed overview of these rules along with our interpretation and actions that should be taken.The basis of these rules

-The basis of these rules is that you acted in good faith and that at the time you made the loan application (or April 23rd if later) and the loan was necessary to support ongoing operations.
+is that you acted in good faith and that at the time you made the loan application (or April 23rd if later) and the loan was necessary to support ongoing operations.
 It is critical that you document your determination so that future events do not distort your determination at the time the loan application was made.
-Here is what you should document:
+Here is what you should document:- Prepare an anecdotal overview of all the factors affecting your business

-• Outline the current economic impacts on your business including sales, expected increase expenses, remote work force, etc.
+- Outline the current economic impacts on your business including sales, expected increase expenses, remote work force, etc.

-• Outline your current debt structure along with available lines of credit and investors
+- Outline your current debt structure along with available lines of credit and investors

-• Prepare liquidity ratios for your current and historical business.
+- Prepare liquidity ratios for your current and historical business.
 These are financial ratios such as current ratio, quick ratio, operating cash flow ratio and cash conversion cycle.

-• Prepare high level financial models of the business over the next 2 years.
+- Prepare high level financial models of the business over the next 2 years.

-• Outline any other factors or probable risk that your business can experience.
+- Outline any other factors or probable risk that your business can experience.

 Strategy & Advise If you are unable to make the determination or need assistance, please contact us and your lawyer to help make a reasonable determination.
 However, if you find that you cannot satisfy this requirement then you can return the funds by May 14, 2020 (FAQ #43) to avoid punitive actions.

 The Treasury will certainly focus on abuses of these loans.
-We believe every business, regardless of size, should take the steps outlined above and be prepared to
+We believe every business, regardless of size, should take the steps outlined above and be prepared to demonstrate why the loan was “necessary to support ongoing operations.”

 2. Impact on PPP Loan if Employee Refuses to Return

-Question 40 to its Frequently Asked Questions (“FAQs”).
+On May 3, 2020, Treasury added Question 40 to its Frequently Asked Questions (“FAQs”).

 Question: Will a borrower’s PPP loan forgiveness amount (pursuant to section 1106 of the CARES Act and SBA’s implementing rules and guidance) be reduced if the borrower laid off an employee, offered to rehire the same employee, but the employee declined the offer?